skip to main content

 Lesson No. 4: Stay firm on quality over quantity

-Don’t give in to your kid’s lists and demands for anything and everything their hearts desire.
-Make sure they know that lists are fun, but they shouldn’t expect all 99 toys they request from Santa.
+Don’t give in to your kids’ lists and demands for anything and everything their hearts desire.
+Make sure they know that lists are fun, but they shouldn’t expect all the toys they request during the holidays.
 Don’t let them set themselves up for disappointment.

-Financial coach Brad Kingsley told OppLoans that it’s crucial to help children understand that dollar bills have limits:
+Financial coach Brad Kingsley says it’s crucial to help children understand that dollar bills have limits:

 “We set our daughter up with an allowance rather than buying things for her (outside of birthdays and Christmas).
 She would save her money to purchase things she wanted, but occasionally was short yet wanted something right away.
 Not coming in and paying the difference was a great lesson on delayed gratification.
 It helped her understand that sometimes you just don’t have enough money—and it’s okay to wait.
 Quite a few times she realized by the time she had the money, that she didn’t want to spend it all on that item she thought she previously wanted.”